Polyaspartic vs Epoxy: Which Floor Coating Is Right for You?

 This is where the polyaspartic vs epoxy comparison gets interesting.
 Epoxy is very rigid.
 When your concrete floor expands or contracts due to temperature swings, epoxy cannot move with it.
 It snaps and cracks.
 Once it cracks, moisture gets in, and the peeling begins.

-Whether you need a patio coating service In the scorching south or a driveway solution in the freezing north, flexibility is the key to longevity.
+Whether you need a patio coating service in the scorching south or a driveway solution in the freezing north, flexibility is the key to longevity.

 The Hot Tire Issue